Syed-Muslim-19/ios_calculator/README.md

 ## To Check my Websites
 1. Enter this URL on your browser : https://syed-muslim-19.github.io/ios_calculator/
-2. Then, Write the Folder Name you use to check.
-3. Lastly, write the (file.html)name.
+2. Then, write the (file.html)name.